arnottmj/kudamon/README.md

-### Kudamon
+# Kudamon

-# Setup
+### Setup

 This is a game run in irb.
 It has been written in ruby with testing using rspec.
 To install the required gems run the `bundle` command.

 ALl of the ruby files in the lib directory need to be required.
-In order to do this navigate to the lib directory and run `require ./setup.rb`
+In order to do this navigate to the lib directory and run `require './setup.rb'` in irb.

-# Configure the game
+### Configure the game

 This app requires their to be a game master.